shapeshift/yieldies/README.md

 ### Other Commands

-`yarn local-node` - used to run your own node you can start your node by running the following command:
+`yarn local-node` - used to run your own forked mainnet node locally

 `yarn local-init` - used to initialize local-node and set up the FOXy contracts to use locally